Skip to content

 historyApiFallback and route conflicts — enabling historyApiFallback: true is correct for SPA routing, but it must not redirect WebSocket connections.
 Webpack handles this automatically with proper configuration.

-For related tooling issues, see Fix: Webpack Bundle Size Too Large and Fix: Webpack Alias Not Working.
+For related tooling issues, see Fix: Webpack Bundle Size Too Large, Fix: Webpack Alias Not Working, Fix: Vite HMR Connection Lost, and Fix: Webpack Module Not Found.

 F